mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 1. GUIs use MVP pattern with mocking and unit testing for GUIs
 1. System tests to ensure larger module functionality
 1. Maintain Documentation
-1. Continous Integration on Github
+1. Continuos Integration on Github
 1. Installation

 # 6. Terminology